hantsy/spring7-sandbox/docs/rabbitmq-client.md

 }
 ```

-To boostrap a RabbitMQ server at runtime, add the following testcontainers dependencies in your `pom.xml`:
+To bootstrap a RabbitMQ server at runtime, add the following testcontainers dependencies in your `pom.xml`:

 ```xml
  <dependency>